-- 14. (1) The New SRO must keep records of all matters subject to regulatory approvals by the New SRO under the Rules and New SRO by-laws for an appropriate time period in accordance with legal and industry standards for record retention, including but not limited to: - (a) all granted membership requests, specifying the persons to whom membership was granted and the basis for its decision; and - (b) all denied membership requests or terms and conditions imposed on membership, specifying the basis for its decision.
+- 14. (1) CIRO must keep records of all matters subject to regulatory approvals by CIRO under the Rules and CIRO by-laws for an appropriate time period in accordance with legal and industry standards for record retention, including but not limited to: - (a) all granted membership requests, specifying the persons to whom membership was granted and the basis for its decision; and

+(b) all denied membership requests or terms and conditions imposed on membership, specifying the basis for its decision.

-Performance of New SRO functions
+Performance of CIRO functions

-- 15.(1) The New SRO must set Rules governing its Dealer Members and others subject to its jurisdiction, and the New SRO must set Rules governing trading on Marketplace Members by Dealer Members and others subject to its jurisdiction. - (4) The New SRO must administer and monitor compliance with both the applicable Rules and Canadian securities legislation by Members and others subject to its jurisdiction and enforce compliance with the Rules by Dealer Members, including alternative trading systems, and others subject to its jurisdiction, - (5) In its capacity as a regulation services provider, the New SRO must administer, monitor and/or enforce rules pursuant to a regulation services agreement.

-The New SRO, through its Directors, officers and employees, must be responsible for all membership matters while giving consideration to any regional issues raised by the Regional Councils on an advisory basis.

-Subject to applicable legislation, the New SRO must:
+- others subject to its jurisdiction, and CIRO must set Rules governing trading on Marketplace Members by Dealer Members and others subject to its jurisdiction. - (2) CIRO must administer and monitor compliance with both the applicable Rules and Canadian securities legislation by Members and others subject to its jurisdiction and enforce compliance with the Rules by Dealer Members, including alternative trading systems, and others subject to its jurisdiction. - (3) In its capacity as a regulation services provider, CIRO must administer, monitor and/or enforce rules pursuant to a regulation services agreement. - (4) CIRO, through its Directors, officers and employees, must be responsible for all membership matters while giving consideration to any regional issues raised by the Regional Councils on an advisory basis. - (5) Subject to applicable legislation, CIRO must:

-- (a) collect, use and disclose personal information only to the extent reasonably necessary to carry out its regulatory activities and mandate; and - (b) protect personal information and confidential business information in its custody or under its control. - The New SRO must adopt policies and procedures designed to ensure that confidential information, including personal information, related to its operations, the Superintendent's operations, or those of any Dealer Member, Marketplace Member or marketplace participant, is maintained in confidence and not shared inappropriately with other persons, and must use all reasonable efforts to comply with these policies and procedures. - The New SRO must ensure that it is accessible for contact by the public for purposes relating to the performance of its functions as a self-regulatory organization. - The New SRO must develop and make available to the public processes for handling complaints against the New SRO, including appropriate escalation procedures. - The New SRO must publish concurrently in English and French each document issued to the public or generally to any class of Members. - The New SRO must, at least annually, self-assess the performance of its functions, and report thereon to its Board, together with any recommendations for improvements. - The New SRO must provide to the Superintendent any data, information or records concerning Marketplace activity in order, among other things, to facilitate the efficient identification and analysis of market misconduct and improvement of the insight into Canadian capital markets and market structures.
+- (a) collect, use and disclose personal information only to the extent reasonably necessary to carry out its regulatory activities and mandate; and - (b) protect personal information and confidential business information in its custody or under its control. - (6) CIRO must adopt policies and procedures designed to ensure that confidential information, including personal information, related to its operations, the Superintendent's operations, or those of any Dealer Member, Marketplace Member or marketplace participant, is maintained in confidence and not shared inappropriately with other persons, and must use all reasonable efforts to comply with these policies and procedures. - (7) CIRO must ensure that it is accessible for contact by the public for purposes relating to the performance of its functions as a self-regulatory organization. - (8) CIRO must develop and make available to the public processes for handling complaints against CIRO, including appropriate escalation procedures. - (9) CIRO must publish concurrently in English and French each document issued to the public or generally to any class of Members.

-Any actions taken by the New SRO to administer, monitor or enforce compliance with Rules and securities legislation is without prejudice to any action that may be taken by the Superintendent under securities legislation.
+- (10) CIRO must, at least annually, self-assess the performance of its functions, and report thereon to its Board, together with any recommendations for improvements. - (11) CIRO must provide to the Superintendent any data, information or records concerning Marketplace activity in order, among other things, to facilitate the efficient identification and analysis of market misconduct and improvement of the insight into Canadian capital markets and market structures. - (12) Any actions taken by CIRO to administer, monitor or enforce compliance with Rules and securities legislation is without prejudice to any action that may be taken by the Superintendent under securities legislation.